mixpanel/docs/pages/docs/features/advanced.md

 - **Can I save a Custom Bucket**?

-    No, you can’t save a custom bucket.
+    No, you can't save a custom bucket.
 If your custom bucket is something you or your team would like to re-use, we encourage you to instead create a [custom property](/docs/features/custom-properties#creating-a-custom-property).

 - **How is custom buckets different from [custom property](/docs/features/custom-properties)?**